-- Helping them sleep well.
+- Helping children sleep well.

-- Providing a healthy appetite.
+- Producing a healthy appetite.

-- Teaching them to become more focused.
+- Teaching kids to become more focused.

-- Helping them establish friendships.
+- Helping kids establish friendships.

 Average time needed for daily exercises

-This physical activity should include:
+Their physical activity should include both:

-- Aerobic or cardiovascular exercise and
+- Aerobic or cardiovascular exercise

-- Muscle-and bone-strengthening exercises.
+- Muscle-and bone-strengthening exercises

-This 60-minute period of time is a minimum, not a maximum, and should be incorporated into a child’s day, seven days a week.
+The 60-minute period of time is a minimum, not a maximum, and should be incorporated into a child’s day, seven days a week.

-- four 15-minute periods of exercise or
+- Four 15-minute periods of exercise

-- two 30-minute stretches of exercise,
+- Two 30-minute stretches of exercise

-Here is a sample daily exercise plan.
+Here’s a sample daily exercise plan.
 It uses a combination of cardiovascular exercises and body-weight resistance training:

-Day 1: Upper-body training + meditation
+Day 1: Upper-body training and meditation

-Day 2: Cardiovascular workout + yoga
+Day 2: Cardiovascular workout and Yoga

-Day 4: Cardiovascular workout + stretching
+Day 4: Cardiovascular workout and stretching

-Day 5: Upper-body training + Pilates
+Day 5: Upper-body training and Pilates

-Day 6: Cardiovascular workout + yoga
+Day 6: Cardiovascular workout and Yoga